Huevos-y-Bacon/lambda-functions/README.md

 # lambda-functions
-Lambda functions that I use or have used at some point.
+AWS Lambda functions that I use or have used at some point.

+Use at your own risk of course!